Sarath Munasinghe

-Major General Sarath Munasinghe, RWP, RSP, USP was a Sri Lankan senior army officer and a politician.
-He had served in the Sri Lanka Army, becoming Commander Security Forces Headquarters Jaffna and went on to become the Deputy Speaker and Member of Parliament.
+Major General Sarath Munasinghe, RWP, RSP, USP was a senior Sri Lanka Army officer and politician.
+He had served Commander Security Forces Headquarters Jaffna and following his retirement, went on to be elected as Member of Parliament of Kurunegala District and Deputy speaker and chairman of committees of the Parliament of Sri Lanka.

 Early life and education

 Born in Polgahawela in Kurunegala, he was educated at Maliyadeva College, Kurunegala.